EitanJoseph/Standford-Machine-Learning/README.md

 ### Caroline Wang - Eitan Joseph

 This repository contains all the coursework for Prof. Andrew Ng's CS229 ML class seperated into folders for different problem sets.
-Each problem set contains a Latex file with extension .tex and some other file for hands-on application such as a MATLAB file.
+Each problem set contains a Latex file with extension .tex and some other file for hands-on application such as MATLAB files.

 To view the a .tex file just open it in some Latex interpreter.
 All .tex files were written in [Overleaf](https://www.overleaf.com/).